Windows Event ID 7045 — New Service Installed

 - 3.Cross-reference with 4697 (Security log) for the account that installed it.

-View full guide for Event ID 7045 →See Event ID 7045 in your logs
+Read the Event ID 7045 — New Service Installed guide →See Event ID 7045 in your logs

 Upload a Windows Event Log (.evtx) file — EventPeeker automatically detects new service installed patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.